-This preliminary long form prospectus (the "Prospectus") is being filed with the securities regulatory authorities in each of British Columbia, Alberta and Ontario to enable 1262803 B.C.
+This amended and restated preliminary long form prospectus (the "Prospectus") is being filed with the securities regulatory authorities in each of British Columbia, Alberta and Ontario to enable 1262803 B.C.
 Ltd. ("NumberCo" or the "Company") to become a reporting issuer under the applicable securities legislation in each of British Columbia, Alberta and Ontario.